KermWasTaken/poke-kerm/README.md

 [![Kerm.dev Screen Shot][site-screenshot]](https://poke.kerm.dev)

 I made this project following an unfinished ["React mock inteview"][video-link] Youtube video by [DonTheDeveloper][channel-link].
-I wanted to apply React skills I had learn to see if I could finish what the video start.
+I wanted to apply React skills I learned to see if I could finish what the video started.
 This project is the result.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>